here's everything we know about the second season of 'stranger things'

 Will's back, Barb's gone, Winona's got a brand new boo, and the whole town of Hawkins still has no idea what's up.
 Here's what we learned about the supernatural series's second season now that Chief of Police Jim Hopper has spilled the beans in a new...

 Still from Stranger Things, courtesy of Netflix

 Oh David Harbour, you and your loose lips!
-While the rest of the Stranger Things cast have kept tight lipped (real life Eleven wouldn't even tell Ellen Degeneres whether she'd have to shave her head again) about the highly anticipated second season of the hit Netflix show, good old David (that's Chief of Police Jim Hopper, to you) has divulged a couple of golden nuggets in a revealing interview with Hollywood Life.
+While the rest of the Stranger Things cast has kept quiet (real life Eleven wouldn't even tell Ellen Degeneres whether she'd have to shave her head again) about the highly anticipated second season on the hit Netflix show, good old David — that's Chief of Police Jim Hopper, to you — has divulged a couple of golden nuggets in a revealing interview with Hollywood Life.
 Here's what we've found out.

 "It's a year later in the story, so there are several things that happened last year, like Will has come back."

-Most of the town are still in the dark about what went down...
+Most of the town is still in the dark about what went down.